eirikpre/VSCode-SystemVerilog/README.md

 ## Known Issues
 - Initial indexation might hog CPU/RAM when looking through files in very large workspaces
+- The Find References feature is sometimes slow when the workspace has many large files

 ## Future
 - Tree view of module hierarchy